Ambition-08/PRODIGY_DS_03/README.md

 ## Sample_Outputs

 The repository includes sample outputs, such as:
+[Output](Output/): Contains sample output files and visualizations generated from the analysis, which illustrate key insights and model results.

     Feature Importance Plot: Visualization of key features influencing the model’s predictions.
     Model Performance Metrics: Accuracy and validation scores of the classifier.